hanabi/hanabi.github.io/Reference.md

 | 5        | The lower rank card                        | The smaller stacks are more important to fill up.
 | 6        | The left-most card                         | The left-most card is more likely to be good.

-* When a player does NOT play the card with *Priority*, they must be trying to send a special message.
+* When a player does not play the card with *Priority*, they must be trying to send a special message.
 * Based on what card they did play, if you have any clued cards in your hand that match the next "connecting" card, it is a message that you can play it right now, similar to a *Prompt*.
 (The difference is that instead of initiating the *Prompt* with a clue, they initiated it with the order that they played cards.)
 * Alternatively, if you do not have any clued cards in your hand that matches the card that they played, then you you should play your *Finesse Position* card as a *Priority Finesse*.
 * For example, this would be a *Priority Finesse*:
   * Alice has a known playable red 1 and a known playable blue 2 in her hand.
   * Alice plays blue 2.
   * Bob comes next.
 Bob does not see any red 2's.
 He does not see any blue 3's either.
 Thus, Alice was supposed to play the red 1 first, since red 1 is a lower rank than blue 2.
-Alice did NOT play the card with *Priority*.
+Alice **did not** play the card with *Priority*.
   * This means that Bob must have blue 3.
 Bob does not have any clued cards in his hand, so he blind-plays his *Finesse Position* card.
 * Sometimes, players do not play cards with *Priority* purely in order to give someone else on the team something to do on their turn.
-For example, this is NOT a *Priority Finesse*:
+For example, this **is not** a *Priority Finesse*:
   * Alice has a known playable red 1 and a known playable blue 2 in her hand.
   * Alice plays blue 2.
   * Bob comes next.
 Bob does not see any red 2's.
 Bob does see blue 3 on the chop of Cathy.
 Thus, even though the red 1 was supposed to have *Priority*, Alice played the blue 2 to give Cathy something to do.